1. EQUIP unites CUs

-Equip will give committees a chance to plan the whole term, CUs the chance to catch up, keen first years the chance to integrate, and it’ll mean that week one on campus is all set so that people can meet Jesus as God reveals Himself to many.
+Equip will give committees a chance to finish any last–minute plans, CUs the chance to catch up, new first years the chance to integrate, and it’ll mean that week one on campus is all set so that people can meet Jesus as God reveals Himself to many.

 2. EQUIP gathers CUs from around the island

 “From Bantry Bay to Derry Quay, and from Galway to Dublin town…” these aren’t just the lyrics of a famous song, they are reality for us!
 The unity in diversity has been a constant highlight for everyone at CU Annual Conference over the years.
 We’ve heard epic stories of how God has used CUs of three people to win others for Christ.
 And how a massive CU learnt loads about God from its struggles over how to motivate such a large group of people.
 We’ve heard students who weren’t Christians last year share publicly for the first time their story of how Jesus found them through the CU on campus.
 And that’s before we remember all the ideas and resources we’ve shared, and the times of praying together, weeping with each other, and rejoicing in harmony.
 What’s not to love?